-Just back from Japan, I can say I've reached the mid point in my quest to visit The World's 10 Best Bookshops according to The Guardian.
-I've visited El Ateneo Grand Splendid in Buenos Aires, Selexyz Dominicanen in Maastrich, Posada Books in Brussels, Lello e Irmao in Porto, and now I add Kyoto's Keibunsya, rated #9 in The Guardian's list.
+Just back from Japan, I can say I've reached the midpoint in my quest to visit The World's 10 Best Bookshops according to The Guardian.
+I've visited El Ateneo Grand Splendid in Buenos Aires, Selexyz Dominicanen in Maastricht, Posada Books in Brussels, Lello e Irmao in Porto, and now I add Kyoto's Keibunsya, rated #9 in The Guardian's list.

 Japan and Books

 Books and bookstores are alive, well, and kicking heartily in Japan.